afollestad/aesthetic/README.md

 }
 ```

-Otherwise, you can subscribe to theme properties such as `Aesthetic.get().primaryColor()` and manually
+Otherwise, you can subscribe to theme properties (as seen in [Retrieving Current Values](https://github.com/afollestad/aesthetic#retrieving-current-values))
- update your custom view, as seen in [Retrieving Current Values](https://github.com/afollestad/aesthetic#retrieving-current-values).
+such as `Aesthetic.get().primaryColor()` and manually update your custom view (text color or whatever else).

 ---